 Describe the unique qualities that attract you to the specific undergraduate College or School (including preferred admission and dual degree programs) to which you are applying at the University of Michigan.
 How would that curriculum support your interests?

 I can still recall the day my six-year-old self was given a rather disturbing image of my favorite food: strawberry yogurt.
-As a child who grew up learning that bacteria was living and harmful, the image of tiny insects swimming within the yogurt’s pools was alarming.
+As a child who grew up learning that bacteria were living and harmful, the image of tiny insects swimming within the yogurt’s pools was alarming.

 As I sat reading my AP Biology textbook, I constantly reread the section describing bacteria.
 However, those two pages weren’t enough to satisfy my curiosity.
 My interests in expanding my knowledge led to my discovery of the “Introduction to Laboratory Research” summer program at Johns Hopkins University, where I was introduced to bacterial transformation.
 Filled with the sudden urge to fight against harmful bacteria and infections, I desired to develop my own pharmaceutical company to produce health products with high efficacy.
 It was upon attending a seminar on skin bacteria that I thought of formulating plant-based pharmaceutical products.